Arbetet

 Arbetet (The Labour) was a Swedish-language social democrat newspaper published in Malmö, Sweden, from 1887 to 2000.

 History and profile

 Arbetet was first published in Malmö on 6 August 1887.
 Axel Danielsson was the founder and served as the editor-in-chief of the paper between 1887 and 1889.
 The paper had a social democrat leaning and was officially affiliated with the Social Democratic Party.

 The target audience of Arbetet was not only Malmö workers, but also economically middle-class.
 The paper described the food riots in Sweden in April 1917 as dignified and impressive.
 Bengt Lidforss was among the contributors of Arbetet who published articles about natural sciences, politics, philosophy and literature.

 The paper awarded the Let Live Award (Swedish: Låt leva-priset).
-In 1981 the recipient of the award was Lech Walesa.
+In 1981 the recipient of the award was Lech Wałęsa.

 Arbetet ceased publication on 30 September 2000 soon after it went bankrupt in August 2000.